Education tax benefits cheat sheet

 The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

-A taxpayer cannot claim both the Lifetime Learning and the American Opportunity credits for the same student in the same year, so taxpayers will need to study up on which credit better suits their specific situation.
+Only one Lifetime Learning Credit can be claimed each year whereas the American Opportunity Credit can be claimed for any number of eligible students.
+However, a taxpayer cannot claim both the Lifetime Learning and the American Opportunity credits for the same student in the same year, so taxpayers will need to study up on which credit better suits their specific situation.
 Proper planning can maximize educational tax benefits.

 “Taxpayers should keep their Form 1098-T as well as accurate records of tuition and expenses so they can claim all the benefits they’re entitled to,” said Ebel.

-Tax help for teachers
+Tax benefits also available for teachers

 Teachers may qualify to deduct some of their required continuing education expenses as an employee business expense.
 The teacher’s miscellaneous expenses must be more than two percent of adjusted gross income.
 Only the excess is deductible.